 China is currently the world’s second-largest consumer market, following the U.S., according to Boston Consulting Group.
 The research consultancy notes that China will see nearly $2 trillion in new consumption by 2021, which means the country will continue to be a top destination for consumer companies for the foreseeable future.

-Fashion, baby products, cosmetics and skin care are the most popular categories among online shoppers.
-Chinese’s appetite for these goods is growing so rapidly that Tmall Global have recently invested in this way.
+Fashion, baby products, cosmetics, and skincare are the most popular categories among online shoppers.
+Chinese’s appetite for these goods is growing so rapidly that Tmall Global has recently invested in this way.
 Tmall Global plans to open six new procurement centers across the world to help overseas vendors capture Chinese consumers’ booming appetite for newer and better-imported goods, said Tmall President Jet Jing.
-The centers will be established in Japan, South Korea, and Hong Kong, as well as in the regions of North America, Europe and Oceania, Jing said while speaking at the annual Tmall Global 2018 Global Partners Summit held in Hangzhou Wednesday, without disclosing a time frame.
+The centers will be established in Japan, South Korea, and Hong Kong, as well as in the regions of North America, Europe, and Oceania, Jing said while speaking at the annual Tmall Global 2018 Global Partners Summit held in Hangzhou Wednesday, without disclosing a time frame.

 WeChat: a new gateway for e-commerce

-The advantage is that WeChat requires few for entry investment (as standalone website or marketplaces) and technical development (as for creating an app) and allows customers to complete the entire shopping journey only within its ecosystem.
+The advantage is that WeChat requires few entry investments (as standalone websites or marketplaces) and technical development (as for creating an app) and allows customers to complete the entire shopping journey only within its ecosystem.

 As Dong Zhao, CEO and co-founder of Azoya said: “To build a brand that Chinese consumers trust, which commands long-term healthy growth, it’s crucial for foreign businesses to step by step develop the infrastructure as well as leverage a series of localized marketing methods to acquire the customers”.
 WeChat is one of the newer players on this front as it has created many e-commerce options for retailers, including its latest development, Mini-Programs.